Vermouth di Torino: The Historic Aperitivo of Turin

 Vermouth may come in Dry or Sweet, and Rosso or Bianco.
 The most common Italian Vermouth is Rosso and Dry.
 Bianco and Dry tend more often to be used in variations of cocktails, drunk straight in France, or even used in cooking.
 Vermouth Rosso’s popularity and “origins” dates back to 1786 with a recipe created by Antonio Benedetto Carpano (You can visit the old factory in Eataly Lingotto).

 Vermouth had long been drunk as a medicinal drink but was often not quite tasty and very expensive due to the herbs inside.
 Instead, Carpano was able to tweak the recipe to create a more agreeable flavor using cheaper herbs and spices.
 This brought the drink closer to the people and instantly became a hit.
-It was then labeled Vermouth di Torino.
-It’s rise to fame is also thanks to the Royal Savoy family who quite enjoyed the vanilla versions of the Vermouth.
+It was then labelled Vermouth di Torino.
+Its rise to fame is also thanks to the Royal Savoy family who quite enjoyed the vanilla versions of the Vermouth.

 Not long after its creation, the popularity of the drink had spread so diffusely that Torino was soon exporting Vermouth to 150 countries and gained status as the primary manufacturer of the drink.